Yamaha RX-V685 7.2 AV receiver review

 What stands out is how flexible the unit is with speaker configurations.
-Many AV receivers struggle to produce a decent sound if only using a few speakers.
+Many AV receivers struggle to produce a decent sound if only using a few speakers in your home cinema.

 The Yamaha RX-V685 adapts to whatever speakers you’re using.
 For example, in Virtual Cinema Mode you can align all the speakers with the screen and let the onboard software do the rest.
 The results are superb.